Some call it: In-Vehicle Experience of the Future. I call it Helga. Say ‘Hello’ to Helga, my car’s AI.

 This is it.
 This is where devices like ‘CarPlay’ come into play.

-Last month was special: 3.14 is was not only Pi day, but the whole month was Pi month.
+Last month was special: 3.14 – Pi month!
 And it was also special because Apple CarPlay was announced, a device that connects your iPhone to your car via an iOS display, that brings you control over messages, music, and navigation.
 Eventually more and more apps will be adapted to this use-case and be brought into this offering.
 The idea is that people have dozens of applications running on their phone, and this is a way of adapting them and bringing them into the car.

 Apple CarPlay in Volvo